The school operates the Kirklees Local Education Authority’s Admissions Policy which is as follows:

 b) If we cannot agree to requests for admission in priorities 2 to 5 above without exceeding the PAN, we will give priority up to the PAN to children living nearest the school.

 c) Distance is measured in a straight line from a child’s home address to the school.
 Measurements are calculated using seven-figure grid references for each address taken from Ordnance Survey ADDRESS-POINT® data.
 This grid reference relates to a point that falls within the permanent building structure corresponding to the address.
 The boundary of the building structure for the address is derived from Ordnance Survey Land-Line data.
 For smaller, residential properties the grid reference denotes a point near the centre of the building.
 For larger properties, like schools with, for example, multiple buildings and large grounds, the grid reference relates to a point inside the main addressable building structure.
 The distance calculated is accurate to within 0.1 metres.

 d) ‘Live’ means the child’s permanent home at the date when applications close, or if a significant house move is involved, the latest reasonable date before the final allocation of places.
-The allocation process for the reception year group and children transferring to junior or middle school will take place in March and parents will be notified on 16th April 2013.
+The allocation process for the reception year group and children transferring to junior or middle school will take place in March and parents will be notified in April.

 e) For children transferring from first schools, we will give preference in priorities 2 to 5 above (up to the PAN) to children attending a first school in the middle school PAA.